scooper91/checkout-kata-python/README.md

 This will run a python container, which will install the dependencies and run the tests

+### `make watch`

+This will run a python container, which will install the dependencies and will run the tests every time a file is saved

 ## Kata Instructions

 You should implement a supermarket checkout which: